 - 1. Prior to certification of the detailed site plan, the following revisions or information shall be supplied: - a.
 The plans shall be revised to indicate the location of trash receptacles throughout the site. - b.
-The plan shall be revised to indicate the location of the exterior electrical outlets. - 2.
-Prior to installation of public art and the water feature to be located within the lower plaza, the artwork and details and specifications of the water feature shall be reviewed by the Planning Board or its designee.
+The plan shall be revised to indicate the location of the 115 and 200-volt outlets. - c.
+The plans should be revised to include the details and specifications of the water feature.

+2. Prior to installation of public art to be located within the lower plaza, the artwork shall be reviewed by the Planning Board or its designee.